-I was thirteen the night the cops got called to our house, handcuffed Bull, and shoved him into the back seat of their car.
+I was 13 the night the cops got called to our house, handcuffed Bull, and shoved him into the back seat of their car.
 The neighbors watched from their front lawns.
 Mrs. Sullivan clapped, her fat hands meeting as if in prayer, and I could feel each slap from where I stood on our driveway.
 The other neighbors just stared, strangers whose blank faces were so familiar they were fixtures of the landscape, like the wooden mailboxes: Mr. Mitchell L. Gann, the closet drunk; the fat man whose Dachshund barked at cars; the childless couple who would move out a few years later in the middle of the night.
 Even old Mrs. Garcia was out there, who taught piano until the Alzheimer's sucked out every sonata she knew.
 She was smiling and waving like she was watching a parade, her white hair tucked up underneath a baseball cap.

 "Cadet of the Year, three years in a row," Dad would say later.
 "Could have gone to West Point."
 Instead, Bull got kicked out of military school that year for bashing in Ronald Thompson's face.
 Bull was a big guy, much bigger than I would ever get, and we didn't call him Bull for nothing.
-He was the type that wore Husky as a kid and made the middle school coach come knocking the minute he was done with his summertime growth spurt.
-At thirteen and five-foot-two, I was still waiting for a summer that would never come.
+He was the type who wore Husky as a kid and made the middle school coach come knocking the minute he was done with his summertime growth spurt.
+At 13 and five-foot-two, I was still waiting for a summer that would never come.

-The first night he was back, the two of us sat outside on the porch after Dad went to bed so that Bull could drink beer—just enough, he said, to make him pass out.
-It was quiet that night, and for awhile we didn't say much, the conversation full of pauses that time and distance tend to make.
+The first night he was back, the two of us sat outside on the porch after Dad went to bed so Bull could drink beer—just enough, he said, to make him pass out.
+It was quiet that night, and for awhile we didn't say much, the conversation full of pauses time and distance tend to make.